sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 >
 > From different doors, you simultaneously enter an empty bedchamber.

-[At this point, take out a blank sheet of paper and draw this incomplete map]
+At this point, take out a blank sheet of paper and draw this incomplete map of Sarrukan's Chamber.

 ![Draw maps, leave blanks](images/chamber_map.png)